zabbix/zabbix/templates/app/gitlab_http/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/5.2/manual/config/templates_out_of_the_box/http) for basic instructions.

 This template works with self-hosted GitLab instances.
-Metrics are collected from GitLab monitors.
-Its own internal service metrics, and makes them available at the `/-/metrics` endpoint.
+Internal service metrics are collected from GitLab /-/metrics endpoint.
 To access the metrics, the client IP address must be [explicitly allowed](https://docs.gitlab.com/ee/administration/monitoring/ip_whitelist.html).
 Don't forget change macros {$GITLAB.URL}, {$GITLAB.PORT}.
 Besides, see the macros section as it will set the trigger values.